marcosun/smooth-fetch/README.md

 ### Step 2 - Run

 Each instance has a request method.
-This request is not exactly the same as ES6 fetch api, instead it is a wrapper function around ES6 fetch api.
+This request is not exactly the same as ES6 fetch API, instead it is a wrapper function around ES6 fetch API.
 Calling this function kicks off a sequence of request lifecycles.
-A request goes through all request interceptors, then ES6 fetch api, and finally all response interceptors. smooth-fetch splits both request and response interceptors into three stages: before main, main (built-in), and after main.
+A request goes through all request interceptors, then ES6 fetch API, and finally all response interceptors. smooth-fetch splits both request and response interceptors into three stages: before main, main (built-in), and after main.
 Interceptors are executed by order.

 ### Step 3 - Pre-Request